fidelnamisi/sandbox/_posts/2022-08-16-How-To-Read-A-Book.md

     -   Stage: Critical Reading
     -   Notes To Be Made: Conceptual
     -   Rules for the Stage _The Rules of Intellectual Etiquette when Posing Criticism._
         -   Rule 9.
-Do not begin criticism until you have completed your outline and your intepretation of the book.
+Do not begin criticism until you have completed your outline and your interpretation of the book.
 (Do not say you agree, disagree, or suspend judgement, until you can say "I understand.")
             The author lists this under the heading "General Maxims for Intellectual Etiquette"
             -   Rule 15.
 Show wherein the author's analysis or account is incomplete.
                 The author lists this under the heading "Special Criteria for Points of Criticism"